msink/kotlin-libui/docs/libui.ktx/-vertical-separator/-init-.md

 `VerticalSeparator()`

-Wrapper class for [uiSeparator](../../libui/ui-separator.md) in HBox
+Wrapper class for [uiSeparator](../../libui/ui-separator.md) - a vertical line to visually separate widgets.